Infinite Harvest and Vertical Farming

 Infinite Harvest is the Evolution in Agriculture

-Tommy Romano designed Infinite Harvest based on his knowledge of space habitat design; he literally is an aerospace engineer.
+Infinite Harvest was designed using many of the same principles utilized in space habitat design.
 It is science propelling the future of agriculture.
 Vertical farms offer the opportunity to feed people who live where fresh food is difficult to grow by traditional farming methods.
 Infinite Harvest can produce fresh, nutritious food that isn’t always available: fresh basil in winter – okay; beautiful, peppery arugula in January – you bet.
 This is the opportunity of the vertical farm, this is the evolution of agriculture.

 What is Vertical Farming